British Wildlife of the Week

-Excavated soil is pushed up vertical shafts and out onto the surface in heaps, creating the familiar molehills that infuriate lawn-owners, farmers, and the keepers of golf courses so much.
+Excavated soil is pushed up vertical shafts and out onto the surface in heaps, creating the familiar molehills that infuriate proud lawn-owners, farmers, and the keepers of golf courses so much.
 Each molehill weighs 1-2 kg – more than 10 times the weight of the animal that built it.
 It’s little wonder that the word ‘mole’ comes from the Old English mouldwarp, which means ‘earth-thrower’.

-This extensive network of underground passageways is not only a home for a mole; it also acts as a food trap; worms and other soil-dwelling invertebrates simply fall in through the walls and roof.
+This extensive network of underground passageways is not only a home for a mole; it also acts as a food trap, with worms and other soil-dwelling invertebrates simply falling in through the walls and ceiling.
 The resident mole scurries up and down every stretch of its tunnel system, capturing these creatures before they can escape.
 If the mole wishes to eat a worm then and there, it first removes all the dirt and earth from the worm’s skin and then pulls the worm tightly through its forepaws so that the dirt in the worm’s gut is also squeezed out, rather like we squeeze toothpaste from a tube.

 Vast numbers of worms can be consumed every day.
 On the occasions when so many worms collect in the tunnels that even a mole’s considerable appetite is sated, this little mammal gathers up the surplus, immobilises them with a quick bite to the head, and then stores them away, still alive, in an underground larder for later consumption.
 Larders with over 1,000 paralysed worms are not unheard of.

 The mole is a solitary and belligerent animal and is extremely territorial over its tunnels.
 Should another mole intrude on its territory, the original inhabitant will viciously attempt to expel it.
 Female moles even develop testicular tissue, which produces the testosterone they need to aggressively defend their home.
 Only in the spring, for a couple of weeks a year, do the testosterone levels of both sexes go down.
 It is then – and only then – that they tolerate the presence of others of their kind, coming together peacefully, albeit briefly, to reproduce.